Buhari explains removal of VAT from domestic air fares

 its assets.

-Mr Buhari also said that the inauguration of the terminal was part of
+Buhari also said that the inauguration of the terminal was part of his

 He said the promise included the construction of new terminals at the